In this guide

 Robinhood scored fairly well in our ease of use assessment.
 You can only get hold of the support team through in-app messaging, after which you’re able to request a call.
 In the UK, you can invest using the mobile app or desktop platform.

-On the UK App Store, Robinhood scores an impressive 4.8 out of 5, from around 1,300+ reviews.
-However, the US version of the App Store shows a 4.2 out of 5 from over 4 million reviews.
-Google Play customer reviews for Robinhood are slightly lower at 4.0 out of 5 (as of November 2024).
+On the UK App Store, Robinhood scores an impressive 4.8 out of 5, from around 2,700+ reviews.
+Google Play customer reviews for Robinhood are slightly lower at 4.1 out of 5 from over 500,000 reviews (as of March 2026).

 Robinhood tools, resources and features